Zoom booms as pandemic drives millions to its video service

 Zoom Video Communications is rapidly emerging as the latest internet gold mine as millions of people flock to its conferencing service to see colleagues, friends and family while tethered to their homes during the pandemic.
 Tuesday's release of the once-obscure company's financial results for the February-April period provided a window into the astronomical growth that has turned it into a Wall Street star.

-Zoom's revenue for its fiscal first-quarter more than doubled from the same time last year to $328 million, resulting a profit of $27 million — up from just $198,000 a year ago.
-The numbers exceeded analysts' already heightened expectations, providing another lift to a rocketing stock that has more than tripled in price so far this year.
-After a big run-up leading up to Tuesday's highly anticipated announcement, Zoom's stock edged up another 3.5% in extended trading.
+Zoom's revenue for its fiscal first-quarter more than doubled from the same time last year to USD 328 million, resulting a profit of USD 27 million — up from just USD 198,000 a year ago.
+The numbers exceeded analysts' already heightened expectations, providing another lift to a rocketing stock that has more than tripled in price so far this year while the benchmark Standard & Poor's 500 index has fallen 5 per cent.

+After a big run-up leading up to Tuesday's highly anticipated announcement, Zoom's stock initially rose even higher in extended trading.
+But it abruptly reversed course and fell more than 3 per cent after company executives acknowledged during a video discussion that some of its newfound users might depart during the second half of the year if health worries caused by the novel corornavirus dissipate.
+Even if the shares trade in similar fashion during Wednesday's regular session, the stock will still be hovering around $200 — more than five times the company's initial public offering price of $36 less than 14 months ago.

-The surge has left Zoom with a market value of about $59 billion — greater than the combined market values of four largest U.S. airlines, which have seen their businesses hammered by the coronavirus outbreak that has dramatically curtailed travel.
-"We were humbled by the accelerated adoption of the Zoom platform around the globe," said CEO Eric Yuan, who co-founded the company nine years ago.
+The surge left Zoom with a market value of about $59 billion through Tuesday — greater than the combined market values of the four largest U.S. airlines, which have seen their businesses hammered by the coronavirus outbreak that has dramatically curtailed travel.
+“Videoconferencing is going to become a mainstream service," predicted Zoom CEO Eric Yuan, who co-founded the company nine years ago.
+He made the remarks during the video conference that at one point attracted more than 3,000 participants, a reflection of the intense interest in the company and its hot stock.

+In a sign that the company still expects phenomenal growth in the months ahead, Zoom forecast revenue of roughly $500 million for its current quarter ending in July, more than quadrupling from the same time last year.
+For its full fiscal year, Zoom now expects revenue of about $1.8 billion, nearly tripling in a year.
+Zoom's boom has come despite privacy and security problems that enabled outsiders to make uninvited — and sometimes crude — appearances during other people's video conferences.

 The San Jose, California, company has always made most of its money from companies that subscribe to a more sophisticated version of its service that traditionally has been used for business meetings among employees working in offices far apart from each other.
 But the pandemic-driven shutdown turned Zoom into a tool for employees who once worked alongside each other, but have been doing their jobs from home during the past few months.